zvonicek/ImageSlideshow/README.md

 You can also use your own page indicator by adopting the `PageIndicatorView` protocol.

-Position of the page indicator can be configured by assigning a `PageIndicatorPosition` value to the `pageIndicatorPosition` property on ImageSlideshow.
+Position of the page indicator can be configured by assigning a `PageIndicatorPosition` value to the `pageIndicatorPosition` property on MediaSlideshow.
 You may specify the horizontal and vertical positioning separately.

 **Horizontal** positioning options are: `.left(padding: Int)`, `.center`, `.right(padding: Int)`